 We recognise that our pupils (day and boarders) come from a wide variety of backgrounds (including overseas) with differing attitudes and approaches to mental health issues.
-It is important that the families of pupils who have, or have had, mental health problems are encouraged to share this information with School's Medical Officer and/or DSL.
+It is important that the families of pupils who have, or have had, mental health problems are encouraged to share this information with School's Medical Officer and/or Director of Pupil Welfare.
 The School needs to know of the pupil's circumstances in order to provide proper support and ensure that reasonable adjustments can be made to enable them to learn and study effectively.
-Parents must disclose any known mental health problem or any concerns they may have about a student's mental health or emotional wellbeing.
-This includes any changes in family circumstances that may impact the student's wellbeing.
-Pupils and their families can share their relevant health information on the understanding that the information will be shared on a strictly need-to-know basis.
+Parents must disclose any known mental health problem or any concerns they may have about their child's mental health or emotional wellbeing.

+Pupils and their families can share relevant health information on the understanding that the information will be shared on a strictly need-to-know basis.
 The School asks for a confidential reference from a pupil's previous school and specifically asks whether there are any welfare or medical issues of which the School should be aware in order to discharge our duty of care.